Monte San Primo excursion

 From Sormano you can reach Colma di Sormano, where there is the possibility of parking.

-Continuing the path, always well signposted, you reach a bubble (in the photo) from which you can begin to glimpse the Lecco branch of the Lake Como and the Terrabiotta alp, thus rejoining the path that goes up from Rancio Plan.
+Continuing the path, always well signposted, you reach a bubble (in the photo) from which you can begin to glimpse the Lecco branch of Lake Como and the Terrabiotta Alp, thus rejoining the path that goes up from Piano Rancio .

-You therefore have the same two choices to continue: coastal path or that along the ridges, more panoramic but with some ups and downs that increase the height difference to overcome.
+You therefore have the same two choices to continue: path along the coast or the one along the ridges , more panoramic but with some ups and downs that increase the difference in altitude to overcome.

 However, in another hour's walk you reach the summit, with its wonderful view.